SatinderSidhu/aws-s3-object-versions-operations/README.md

-# AWS SDK for Python S3 Project
+# S3 Versions Management with Python

 Welcome.
 This code can help you find all the S3 object versions within a given bucket and check if versions are created within a week.